The Lego Movie: Critical response

-Claudia Puig of USA Today called the film "a spirited romp through a world that looks distinctively familiar, and yet freshly inventive".
+Claudia Puig of USA Today called the film "a spirited romp through a world that looks distinctively familiar, and yet freshly inventive."
 Liam Lacey of The Globe and Mail asked, "Can a feature-length toy commercial also work as a decent kids' movie?
 The bombast of the G.I.
 Joe and Transformers franchises might suggest no, but after an uninspired year for animated movies, The Lego Movie is a 3-D animated film that connects."
 Joel Arnold of NPR acknowledged that the film "may be one giant advertisement, but all the way to its plastic-mat foundation, it's an earnest piece of work—a cash grab with a heart".
 Peter Travers of Rolling Stone called the film "sassy enough to shoot well-aimed darts at corporate branding".
 Michael O'Sullivan of The Washington Post said that, "While clearly filled with affection for—and marketing tie-ins to—the titular product that's front and center, it's also something of a sharp plastic brick flung in the eye of its corporate sponsor."
 Moira MacDonald of The Seattle Times, while generally positive, found "it falls apart a bit near the end".
 Alonso Duralde of The Wrap said the film "will doubtless tickle young fans of the toys.
 It's just too bad that a movie that encourages you to think for yourself doesn't follow its own advice."
+Sandie Angulo Chen of Common Sense Media gives a rate of four stars out of five, saying, "It's a testament to the veteran animation filmmakers that this one is so smart, humorous, and visually fun to watch."
+She praised the voice cast, cameos, "laugh-aloud one-liners, and a live-action interlude that is surprisingly touching."
+She also noted the messages and "sophisticated criticisms of popular culture and consumerism" in the movie, but other than that, she calls it "not just your typical animated adventure."